0nix/ggj21/twine/evidence_questioning.md

 The men get up from their seats and, as before, you respond with a standing salute.
 Though the gesture is becoming more and more empty by the minute.
 Some rotten job this is.

+(If give_bryce_sketch to TRUE)

+You make sure you are the last one to leave the interrogation and you walk slower than both Bryce and Bayer, matching their pace but remaining behind.
+Basics of following a suspect.
+The highly strung up Sergeant Bayer doesn't notice and just plods on along to whatever task he was supposed to do before tending to the operation.
+Lieutenant Bryce slows down his pace and allows you to catch up.
+You produce the sketch from the dossier, folded in a neat little square.
+Lieutenant Bryce stops ever so softly, opening his hand.
+You walk past him and in a very brief slight of hand, you hand over the paper he wanted so badly.

+You figure that if he wants this piece of paper this badly, he should have it.
+Not really your business if it ends up in the right places.
+They'll soon blame a clerical error on review of the evidence than considering the possibility of evidence tampering, It just didn't happen in this country.
+Unthinkable in the mind of a patriot.

+(Else)

 Before any of them can talk to you as they did yesterday, you bolt out of these with a brisk walk.
 You can feel them stare at you as you walk away from them as fast as your legs can take you without sprinting.

+(End If)

 Every evening you spend with these two it feels like something slides in between your skin and your flesh.
 Something that doesn't let you breathe or sweat, that dulls your senses.
 It feels like a shrink wrap pressing on your eyes, mouth, and ears.
 Not nearly enough to suffocate you, but getting to it slowly.